 In-school suspension (ISS) will be a consequence given when a student's behavior is severe and/or repeated.
 Students will serve this time in the designated room that is monitored by a teaching assistant.
 When in the room, the basic rules are:

-No talking, no idle time, and all schoolwork sent by teachers must be completed and turned in by the following day.

-Restroom opportunities will be made available at the instructor's discretion.
+No talking, no idle time, and all schoolwork sent by teachers must be completed and turned in by the following day, Restroom opportunities will be made available as needed.

 Out-of-School (external) Suspension: